Finland Facts

 Did you know...?

 ... that many Finns own holiday homes in the countryside.
-They visit their holiday cabins or cottages which are called mökki after Midsummer, which is usually celebrated between 20th and 26th June.
-In 2025, Midsummer will be celebrated with bonfires on 21 June.
-There they spend their time with swimming in the nearby lakes, hiking, cycling or fishing and barbecues.
+They visit their holiday cabins or cottages which are called mökki especially during the summer holidays after Midsummer.

 Finland Facts for Kids